apache/fury/docs/protocols/xlang_object_graph_spec.md

 Schema evolution have similar format as schema consistent mode for object except:

-- For this object type itself, `schema consistent` mode will write class by id/name, but `schema evolution` mode will write class field names, types and other meta too, see [Class meta](#class-meta).
+- For this object type itself, `schema consistent` mode will write type by id/name, but `schema evolution` mode will write type field names, types and other meta too, see [Type meta](#type-meta).
-- Class meta of `final custom type` needs to be written too, because peers may not have this class defined.
+- Type meta of `final custom type` needs to be written too, because peers may not have this type defined.

-### Class
+### Type

-Class will be serialized using class meta format.
+Type will be serialized using type meta format.

 ## Implementation guidelines